AdobeDocs/commerce-admin.en/help/systems/security-two-factor-authentication.md

 >[!NOTE]
 >
 >In Adobe Commerce 2.4.7 and later, the OTP window configuration setting controls how long (in seconds) the system accepts an administrator's one-time-password (OTP) after it has expired.
 This value must be less than 30 seconds.
 The system default setting is `1`.
+In version 2.4.6, the OTP window setting determines the number of past and future OTP codes that remain valid.
+A value of `1` indicates that the current OTP code plus one code in the past and one code in the future remain valid at any given point in time.

 ### [!DNL Duo Security]